soumith/cuda-convnet2.torch/README.md

 * check contiguity of all tensors, if not, make contiguous
 * ignore/remove assertions (because you are doing contiguous checks anyways)
+* harmonize getTextureObject

-Agg = ?, Agg.getBaseValue, Agg.output(.., ..)
+* double-check places where strides are allowed (especially conv) Agg = ?, Agg.getBaseValue, Agg.output(.., ..)